Heidelberg (electoral district): Members

 The constituency was first represented by Eduard Wahl of the Christian Democratic Union (CDU) from 1949 to 1969.
 It was won by Alex Möller of the Social Democratic Party (SPD) in 1969, who served until 1976.
 Karl Weber of the CDU was elected in 1976, and served one term.
 Hartmut Soell regained it for the SPD in 1980.
 Udo Ehrbar of the CDU was representative from 1983 to 1994.
 Karl A. Lamers of the CDU was elected in 1994 and served one term.
 Lothar Binding of the SPD was elected in 1998 and re-elected in 2002.
 Former member Lamers regained the constituency in 2005 and served as representative until 2021.
 Franziska Brantner won it for the Greens in 2021.
+The seat has been vacant since the 2025 election.

 Election results

+2025 election

+Under the new voting system implemented for the 2025 election, although the CDU candidate won the most votes in this constituency, due to the low winning percentage, the constituency seat will remain vacant as not enough second (party) votes were won to be allocated this seat.